 - Each session will include swimming followed by a different physical activity.

-Aquatics & Safety Certifications
+Aquatics & Safety Certifications and Courses

 - All courses are taught by appropriately certified instructors.